 A new museum building constructed in the Chatzidakis Camp in the historical Chalepa area of Chania is overlooking the sea.
-The modern building, designed by Theofanis Bobotis, who also designed the Patras Museum, covers 6,500 square meters, including 1,800 square meters for exhibition halls, 140 square meters for the gallery and a 140-seat amphitheatre.
-The new archaeological museum of Chania also includes interior and open-air exhibition areas, skywalks, a shop, a cafeteria and other visiting rooms.
+The modern building, designed by Theofanis Bobotis, who also designed the Patras Museum, covers 6,500 square meters, including 1,800 square meters for exhibition halls, 140 square meters for the gallery, and a 140-seat amphitheater.
+The new archaeological museum of Chania also includes interior and open-air exhibition areas, skywalks, a shop, a cafeteria, and other visiting rooms.

 The museum contains a substantial collection of Minoan and Roman artifacts excavated from around the city of Chania and the surrounding prefecture, including pieces from the ancient cities of Kydonia, Idramia, Aptera, Polyrinia, Kissamos, Elyros, Irtakina, Syia and Lissos, and also from Axos and Lappas in Rethymno Prefecture.
 The museum has a Roman floor mosaic, depicting Dionysos and Ariadne.

-The museum contains a wide range of coins, jewellery, vases, sculpture, clay tablets with inscriptions, stelae and mosaics.
+The museum contains a wide range of coins, jewelry, vases, sculpture, clay tablets with inscriptions, stelae, and mosaics.
 The collection includes a clay sealing from Kasteli, with a representation of a Minoan city and its patron deity dated to the second half of the 15th century BC.

 The Nautical Museum of Crete is located in Chania.
-Its collection includes models of ships, nautical instruments, painting, historical photographs and war relics.
+Its collection includes models of ships, nautical instruments, paintings, historical photographs, and war relics.
 The material is classified chronologically, starting from the Bronze Age up to our times.

-The exhibits of the first floor include models of ancient ships, a model of the fortified town and port under Venetian rule, a model that shows shipbuilding and repair buildings, with a rowing ship inside.
+The exhibits on the first floor include models of ancient ships, a model of the fortified town and port under Venetian rule, and a model that shows shipbuilding and repair buildings, with a rowing ship inside.

-The second floor exhibits include models of modern Hellenic Navy ships, destroyers, a missile boat, a landing ship with trucks and APVs on board.
-The exhibits include the full bridge of a destroyer and two torpedo propulsion units.
+The second-floor exhibits include models of modern Hellenic Navy ships, destroyers, a missile boat, and a landing ship with trucks and APVs on board.
+The exhibits include the full-bridge of a destroyer and two torpedo propulsion units.
 A section of the museum is dedicated to the German invasion of Crete.

 Center of Mediterranean Architecture